jahutchi/openTVtoXML/README.md

 ## TODO:
 - Add code to tune to mux.

-- Add more elements to XML output.
+- Add more elements to XML output (eg series link).